The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 28. Use shampoo bars instead of liquid shampoo

-I only recently heard of shampoo bars, and will be trying some out after my current hair product runs out.
+I only recently heard of shampoo bars, and think they’re a pretty neat idea.
 Check out this guide on the pros and cons of shampoo bars and how to choose one that works for you.

-29. Try going makeup free for 1 week a month (or 2 days per week)
+29. Go makeup free for 1 week a month (or 2 days per week)